Studio Duat - Carnegie Mellon University ETC's Animation Project

 Additionally, I also support the programmers with any help on the VFX side by creating any aesthetic effects in Houdini.

-Lastly, I try to support the whole team the best that I can by always maintaining the asset lists, helping out with SCRUM, participating in meetings, and assisting with additional tasks: such as creating branding materials and creating the logo design as well as developing on the pre-production package (the mermaid story) for the following semester's animation project.
+Lastly, I try to support the whole team the best that I can: for example, by assisting with the script production of the animation studio and writing lines for the voice actors, maintaining the asset lists, helping out with SCRUM, participating in meetings, and assisting with additional tasks: such as creating branding materials and creating the logo design as well as developing on the pre-production package (the mermaid story) for the following semester's animation project.

 PROBLEMS I FACED AND LESSONS LEARNED:

 Because we have a small team (for a student-led animation project) and since our project is an environment-heavy based art project with three of the artists being environment artists, I stepped up as the character / creature artist in addition to being the technical artist.
 Although the immense workload has been challenging to juggle especially since there is a huge time crunch, I have an immense love for characters and creatures.
 Thus, it really did work out for me in doing the whole character art pipeline (minus doing the texturing and animations).
-I enjoy serving as the character art director as I am able to concept our properly the models I will create which in turn drives the rigging process.
+I enjoyed serving as the character art director as I was able to concept and properly models the assets I created which in turn helped the rigging process.

-With this being said, there has been a lot of issues (mainly technical to support two different platforms) that I had to face along the way.
-As mentioned already, time is something I am struggling against in this project.
-I continue to try to find ways to make my pipeline more efficient and it is helpful that if something is wrong in the model in terms of rigging, I can fix it (and vice versa) since I am working on both aspects.
+With this being said, there were a lot of issues (mainly technical to support two different platforms) that I had to face along the way.
+As mentioned already, time is something I am struggled against in this project.
+I continued to try to find ways to make my pipeline more efficient and it was helpful that if something is wrong in the model in terms of rigging, I can fix it (and vice versa) since I was working on both aspects.

-With constant need for rigs and controls, while needing new models for the characters and creatures, my work is under crunch to get ready for iterative playtests from guests that want to try our narrative virtual reality experience.
+With constant need for rigs and controls, while needing new models for the characters and creatures, my work was under crunch consistently in this project to get ready for iterative playtests from guests that want to try our narrative virtual reality experience.

-Overall, I have thoroughly enjoyed my work on Studio Duat so far as well as learning and working with my teammates.
-I'm exciting to share more work as it goes under development and sharing what our end result will look like.
+Overall, I have thoroughly enjoyed my work on Studio Duat as well as learning and working with my teammates.